Introduction

 - Larger scale connection

-EMQ Enterprise Edition and its Cloud service have provide good solution to solve the above problems.
+EMQX Enterprise and its Cloud service have provided good solutions to solve the above problems.
 Readers can refer to related links for more information.